Nepose/MAG_Software_Portal/README.md

 ## Using toolchain

+### Firmware developing

+The code for firmware developing is placed in `broadcom/` and `stm/` directories.
 Again referring to the official Infomir guide for easier comparing my utilities with the official ones, these are key points of SDK usage:

+0. **The zero step**: If you don't have standard public key in your keyring, import it by going to broadcom or stm folder and `gpg --import stb_secbin.key`.

 1. **Preparing of uImage, uImzlib.img**

    Exactly the same.
 You download from [soft.infomir.com](http://soft.infomir.com) the proper kernel and sources and then place kernel in *images/* directory.

 2. **Kernel sign**

    For signing kernel the file `kernel_sign_<modelNumber>.sh` is used like in official SDK.
 The only difference is that for signing with custom or operator key you don't use `kernel_sign_<modelNumber>_custom.sh`.
 Instead, you start the first script with `--custom` option, like here for MAG 349:
    `./kernel_sign_349.sh --custom`

 3. **Profile preparing**

    The new sections are added to image configuration file (profile):
    - `ROOTFS_PATH` -> path to root file system, moved there from command `./img_make.sh`,
    - `IMAGE_OUTPUT` -> specify name of imageupdate other than default if you want.

 4. **Imageupdate preparing**

    Syntax for preparing:

-   `img_make.sh [-v <value>] [-d <value>] [-s <value>] [-p <value>]` Where following options mean (order of options doesn't matter):
+   `img_make.sh [-v <value>] [-d <value>] [-s <value>] [-p <value>]`

+   Where following options mean (order of options doesn't matter):
    - **-v** is image version (digit).
 Instead it you can use variable `IMAGE_VERSION` in image profile.
    - **-d** is image description (string without spaces and max.
 40 chars).
 As upper, instead it you can use variable `IMAGE_DESCRIPTION` in profile.